What is resettlement?

 Can UNHCR Ireland help me to be resettled to Ireland?

-If you are a refugee outside Ireland, you should contact the UNHCR office that you are registered with to discuss whether resettlement may be considered in your case.
-Contact details for UNHCR offices around the world can be found on the UNHCR website.
-You can also find some useful information on UNHCR Help pages
+UNHCR Ireland cannot help you to be resettled to Ireland.
+If you are a refugee outside Ireland, you should contact the UNHCR office where you are registered to discuss if resettlement is possible for you.
+You can find contact details for UNHCR offices worldwide on the UNHCR website and useful information on the UNHCR Help pages.

 Are resettlement and other UNHCR services free of charge?